Long Marton: Village Hall

 The building was built in 1839 and has been serving the community since then.
-The hall has had several improvements and even been made eco friendly with solar panels.
-The solar panels were only made possible through the grant by Cumbria County Council.
+The hall has had several improvements and even been made eco-friendly with solar panels.
+The solar panels were only made possible through a grant by Cumbria County Council.
 The hall hosts a variety of activities including the history group which meets every two months on a Tuesday.
 The group is now a member of Cumbria Local Federation.

 "The organisation links the many local history societies around Cumbria with a regular newsletter & annual Conference at the University of Cumbria.
 Last year (2009) they agreed to support the Victoria County History of Cumbria project, & have helped set up a new Trust body, the Cumbria County History Trust (CCHT) which will raise the funds to restart & complete the massive project.
 The Project Leader is Dr.Angus Winchester of Lancaster University."

 Marton House

-Marton House was built in the 19th century, it was designed by English architect and surveyor Ignatius Bonomi.
+Marton House was built in the 19th century; it was designed by the English architect and surveyor Ignatius Bonomi.
 The house sits on six acres of beautiful gardens, including a croquet lawn.
 The house was originally built for the London Lead Company.